gregzaal/node_wrangler/README.md

 * Viewer node for Cycles materials (Ctrl+Shift+Click)
 * Delete unused nodes (Alt+X)
-* Add an attribute node from a list of available UV maps with the name field already filled in (Shift+A > Input > UV Maps > [map name])
+* UV Layer nodes - add an attribute node from a list of available UV maps with the name field already filled in (Shift+A > Input > UV Maps > [map name])
-* Switch the type of one or more nodes to a related type, like a different shader (Alt+S)
+* Switch the type of one or more nodes to a related type, like a different shader (Alt+S), keeping inputs and outputs connected
 * Swap the output connections of two nodes (Alt+Shift+S)
 * Reset the compositor backdrop image zoom and position (Z)
-*
-*
-*
-*
-*
-*
-*
-*
-*
-*
-*
-*
-*

-New to 2.0:
-    Material Viewer Node (Ctrl+Shift+Click) Connects a node to a temporary Emission shader as a dummy Viewer node to quickly see what the output of a node looks like.
-Emission strength matches Film Exposure so that colours are never over/under bright.
-If Ctrl+Shift+Clicking on a shader node, connect that to the material output and remove the dummy Viewer.
-    UV layer nodes (Add > Input > UV Maps > [uv name]) a list of all uv layers on all objects with this material, adds an Attribute node with the name already filled in.
-    Type swapping (Alt+S): Change the type of selected nodes (either shaders or textures) to a similar type (eg. shader type), keeping inputs and outputs connected
-    Output Swapping (Alt+Shift+S): Exchange two node's output connections Removed backdrop Zoom-Fit (now in trunk as alt+Home) Reset backdrop zoom and position with Z
-    Frame the selected nodes with Shift+P (adds frame node, parents selection to it)
+* Frame the selected nodes (Shift+P)
+* Reload the images of all the image nodes in the current tree
+* Quickly jump to the Image Editor and view the image of the selected node.
+Works for textures, movie clips, environment images, render layers and viewer nodes.
+Also available for Masks, which will show the Viewer Node image or Render Result and switch to Mask edit mode.
+* Automatically arrange the selected nodes (or all of them) in a non-overlapping linear layout (Q)